felipec84/SimpleThunderbirdShareTarget/PRIVACY.md

-# Privacy Policy for SimpleThunderbirdShareTarget
+# Privacy Policy for Simple Mail Share Helper

 This application does not collect, store, or transmit any personal information from its users.